postsharp/Metalama.Documentation/content/conceptual/aspects/advising/initializers.md

 ### Example: registering live instances

-The aspect in the following aspect registers any new instance of the target class in a registry of live instances.
+The following aspect registers any new instance of the target class in a registry of live instances.
 After an instance has been garbage-collected, it is automatically removed from the registry.
 The aspect injects the registration logic into the constructor of the target class.

 [!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/RegisterInstance.cs name="Register Instance"]